taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 ### CPU

-Put it all together, and you get the CPU.
+Put it all together, and you get the CPU state.

 <div class="filename">CPU</div>